 51. Put signs on the door

-Put signs on the door that show your convenience store is protected by a video surveillance system.
+Put signs on the door that show your convenience store is protected by a video security system.
 Here’s an example sticker that ships with every Solink system:

 52. Minimize the cash in the POS and safe